Covid-19 Response - Interim Planning Committee Procedure

 Currently over 90% of decisions on planning applications are delegated to officers, in line with the Council’s adopted scheme of delegation.
 Decision-making on applications falling under the scheme of delegation continues unaffected, with the requisite technology generally performing well whilst the entire Planning Service is working remotely.

-An extended hiatus on decision making would not be beneficial for the local economy, and may slow the economic recovery of the area as and when current movement restrictions are relaxed.
+An extended hiatus on decision making would not be beneficial for the local economy, and may slow the economic recovery of the area.
 Furthermore the decisions taken by the local planning authority have the potential to be the subject of third party appeal and/or legal challenge, the latter in particular being able to focus on the mechanics of any decision made.
 Applicants also have the potential to appeal to the Planning Inspectorate if delays to decision making take an application beyond its deadline for determination.
 Hence it is essential that a robust and timely decision making process is at the very heart of any alternative mechanisms put in place.

 Until further notice, all Planning and Development Committee meetings will be carried out using Zoom, and broadcast on the Borough Council's YouTube site.